redhat-actions/oc-login/README.md

     - The recommended approach is to [create a functional Service Account and use its token](https://github.com/redhat-actions/oc-login/wiki/Using-a-Service-Account-for-GitHub-Actions).
     - You can also use a personal token, which can be fetched from `oc config view` or from the Web Console using the same steps detailed in Step 2.
       - However, these tokens generally expire after 12 or 24 hours, depending on how your cluster is configured.
-    - You can also use your personal username and password.
+    - You can also use your personal credentials (username and password).
+    - If both token and credentials are provided, the credentials take precedence and the token is ignored.

 4. Determine how you are going to manage SSL/TLS certificate verification.
-    - If your cluster uses self-signed certificates (which is the default), the GitHub runner will not recognize the certificate and will not allow you to issue HTTPS requests.
+If your cluster uses self-signed certificates (which is the default), the GitHub runner will not recognize the certificate and will not allow you to issue HTTPS requests.
     - The easiest way to get around this is to set the `insecure_skip_tls_verify` input to `true`.
     - You can also obtain the self-signed certificate data (from a `.crt` file) and use the `certificate_authority_data` input.